SukkoPera/AmiExtFDD/README.md

 The interface is located on a double-sided board (38 vias) of 6x5 cm, with surface-mount components on the upper layer only.
 The board can be used with either straight or angled DB23 connectors (after straightening the legs).
 As a small curiosity, I would like to add that I made the prototype board without etching (with a mini drill and a small cutter).

 Depending on the type of the connected floppy disk drive, the interface jumpers should be set appropriately (they must not be changed while the interface is powered on):
 - J1 responsible for the *READY* signal.
-If you connect a non-converted drive to a PC, set this jumper in position 1-2 (the *READ*Y signal will be generated based on *SELx* and *INDEX* signals).
-Setting the jumper in position 2-3 will cause that the *READY *signal will be read directly from pin 34 of the floppy disk drive (Amiga or a converted PC one). **NOTE: Due to a construction error, this jumper must always be set to the 1-2 position.**
+If you connect a non-converted drive to a PC, set this jumper in position 1-2 (the *READY* signal will be generated based on *SELx* and *INDEX* signals).
+Setting the jumper in position 2-3 will cause that the *READY* signal will be read directly from pin 34 of the floppy disk drive (Amiga or a converted PC one). **NOTE: Due to a construction error, this jumper must always be set to the 1-2 position.**

 - J2 responsible for the *DISK CHANGE* signal.
 If you connect a non-converted drive from the PC, set the jumper in position 1-2 (the *DISK CHANGE* signal will be read directly from pin 34 of the drive).
 Setting the jumper in position 2-3 will cause the *DISK CHANGE* signal to be read directly from pin 2 of the floppy disk drive (Amiga or a converted PC one).